Effects of Inhomogeneity on the Causal Entropic prediction of Lambda: Long-term entropy production

 Matter ejected from the gravitational bounds of a galaxy will in general be lost from the de Sitter horizon as well.
 Taking the point of view of a world line following an example white dwarf ejected this way, within a few Hubble times the former host halo will have redshifted beyond the horizon and the only continuing source of entropy increase within an observer's horizon and causal diamond would be that produced from the single white dwarf star.
 Even the complete proton decay of such a star would produce a completely negligible amount of entropy compared to $\Delta S_0$ given the small matter content within the horizon.
 On the other hand, we may still wonder about a single large black hole ejected in this fashion, since Hawking radiation over extremely long times could compete with early entropy.

 If this picture of dynamical effects is correct, for a world line near the leftover central black hole in a halo, of the processes considered again it is only Hawking radiation that could compete with $\Delta S_0$, as on time scales much shorter than proton decay, essentially all matter will have either been ejected from the halo or have already collapsed into the central black hole.
-WIMP annihilation within white dwarfs has a time scale of $\approx 10^{25}$ years, so the story is relatively similar: rather than contribute appreciably to entropy gain within a single halo, this process will take place mostly within isolated white dwarfs.
+WIMP annihilation within white dwarfs has a time scale of $\approx 10^{25}$ years, so the story is relatively similar: white dwarfs experiencing this process will typically be isolated and the resulting entropy gain will not be within the causal diamond of the bulk of remaining matter.

 Dynamical effects may also have important implications for counting entropy from Hawking radiation.
 We intentionally made the choice to parametrize world lines so that they essentially followed typical paths of matter.
 We claimed that this choice was in essence arbitrary, if straightforward.
-But having made this choice, we must accept that the long-term dynamical behavior of matter would also be that for a typical world line.
-Our picture has two basic fates for matter on time-scales well before black hole evaporation: either it is within a black hole, or in some small chunk of matter with no black holes within the de Sitter horizon.
+On time scales well before black hole evaporation, there are only two common fates for matter: either it is within a black hole, or part of a small amount of matter with no black holes within the de Sitter horizon.
+The question then becomes how literally to accept this picture when talking about idealized world lines rather than actual matter particles.

+If we imagine our geodesics to be the paths of perfect test particles in a zero-mass limit, it is easy to imagine that these orbits are stable over very long periods.
+The time estimates earlier quoted for dynamical ejection or decay by gravitational radiation were for ordinary massive objects with typical virial velocities.
+In comparison, for the simple case of a perturbations to a geodesic orbiting a black hole (due to e.g. Hawking radiation, or classical estimates from the changing mass of the black hole), there is ultimately just one time scale: that of the black hole evaporation itself.
+Therefore such world lines would be exposed to the bulk of black hole evaporation entropy, and if they are common they could easily ruin the CEP predictions, as discussed in the next section.